AwesomeChap/supermarket/README.md

 ## Usage

-1. In order to run this project, You are required to have some seed data which is to be displayed.
+* In order to run this project, You are required to have some seed data which is to be displayed.
 Fo that you need to create your account [here](https://www.mongodb.com/cloud/atlas).
 After creattion of the account you need to genearate MONGO_URI in order to connect to database

-2. Create a nodemon.json at root directory for development server (to work with nodemon)
+* Create nodemon.json at root directory for development server (to work with nodemon)

 ```javascript
 {